PinataCloud/Pinata-SDK/README.md

     * `'ASC'`
     * `'DESC'`
   * `status` (optional): What the current status of the record is in the pin queue.
 Valid statuses and their meanings are:
+    * `prechecking` - Pinata is running preliminary validations on your pin request.
     * `searching` - Pinata is actively searching for your content on the IPFS network.
 This may take some time if your content is isolated.
+    * `retrieving` - Pinata has located your content and is now in the process of retrieving it.
     * `expired` - Pinata wasn't able to find your content after a day of searching the IPFS network.
 Please make sure your content is hosted on the IPFS network before trying to pin again.
     * `over_free_limit` - Pinning this object would put you over the free tier limit.
 Please add a credit card to continue pinning content.
     * `over_max_size` - This object is too large of an item to pin.
 If you're seeing this, please contact us for a more custom solution.